-- (a) means, subject to paragraph (b) below, any accounting, bookkeeping, taxation, auditing and assurance services, insolvency and corporate reconstruction, financial planning or financial reporting activities, but does not include the above activities where they are provided by a Member: - (i) for the Member personally; or - (ii) in the capacity of an employee, in the course of the Member's employment with his or her employer (in either case excluding an employee who controls the quality of the work performed by his or her employer) or for the employer's own use; or - (iii) in the capacity of a contractor to: - A. another Member who holds a Public Practice Certificate: - B. an Approved Practice Entity; or - C. another Member who does not hold a Public Practice Certificate or an entity that provides services of the type described in this paragraph (a), provided (as applicable) that the other Member is a member of a body corporate specified in Appendix 1 and who is permitted by the constitution of such body to provide Public Accounting Services or that the entity is associated with a member of a body corporate specified in Appendix 1 and that entity is permitted by the constitution of such a body corporate to provide Public Accounting Services, provided that the above activities are carried out in the course of the Member's engagement as a contractor with the other Member or entity; however means a certificate issued pursuant to By-Law 9.4 permitting a Member to provide Public Accounting Services.

-(b) if any services are provided on behalf of the holder of an Australian Financial Services Licence (AFSL Entity) that would, but for this paragraph (b), comprise Public Accounting Services, then the AFSL Entity will not for the purposes of Part 9 of these By-Laws be taken to have provided those services.
+Professional Schedules proc Men of wl eans every document so-called from time to time setting out the ocedures required to be followed by Members or aspiring embers in compliance with the Constitution or the By-Laws (each which shall prevail to the extent of any inconsistency with the ofessional Schedules).
+Public Accounting Services (a) bool inso finar means, subject to paragraph (b) below, any accounting, bookkeeping, taxation, auditing and assurance services, insolvency and corporate reconstruction, financial planning or financial reporting activities, but does not include the above activities where they are provided by a Member: (i) for th ne Member personally; or (ii) Merr eithe quali e capacity of an employee, in the course of the aber's employment with his or her employer (in er case excluding an employee who controls the ity of the work performed by his or her employer) or he employer's own use; or (iii) in the e capacity of a contractor to: A. another Member who holds a Public Practice Certificate; В. an Approved Practice Entity; or C. another Member who does not hold a Public Practice Certificate or an entity that provides services of the type described in this paragraph (a), provided (as applicable) that the other Member is a member of a body corporate specified in Appendix 1 and who is permitted by the constitution of such body to provide Public Accounting Services or that the entity is associated with a member of a body corporate specified in Appendix 1 and that entity is permitted by the constitution of such a body corporate to provide Public Accounting Services, cour ided that the above activities are carried out in the se of the Member's engagement as a contractor the other Member or entity; however (b) Aust wou Serv Part tralian Id, but /ices, vices are provided on behalf of the holder of an Financial Services Licence (AFSL Entity) that for this paragraph (b), comprise Public Accounting then the AFSL Entity will not for the purposes of these By-Laws be taken to have provided those Public Practice Certificate ate issued pursuant to By-Law 9.4 permitting a de Public Accounting Services.
+Public Practice Entity neans any entity a substantial proportion of the business activity of hich is the provision of Public Accounting Services.
+Public Practice Program means the professional licentiate education program required to be successfully completed in the manner specified in the Professional Schedules or otherwise from time to time by the Board as a condition of a Member being granted a Public Practice Certificate.